Peanut: Malnutrition

-Peanuts are used to help fight malnutrition.
+With their high protein concentration, peanuts are used to help reduce or prevent malnutrition.
 Plumpy Nut, MANA Nutrition, and Medika Mamba are high-protein, high-energy, and high-nutrient peanut-based pastes developed to be used as a therapeutic food to aid in famine relief.
 The World Health Organization, UNICEF, Project Peanut Butter, and Doctors Without Borders have used these products to help save malnourished children in developing countries.

 Peanuts can be used like other legumes and grains to make a lactose-free, milk-like beverage, peanut milk, which is promoted in Africa as a way to reduce malnutrition among children.

 Animal feed

-Peanut plant tops and crop residues can be used for hay.
+Peanut plant tops and crop residues can be used for silage.

 The protein cake (oilcake meal) residue from oil processing is used as animal feed and soil fertilizer.
 Groundnut cake is a livestock feed, mostly used by cattle as protein supplements.
 It is one of the most important and valuable feeds for all types of livestock and one of the most active ingredients for poultry rations.
 Poor storage of the cake may sometimes result in its contamination by aflatoxin, a naturally occurring mycotoxin that is produced by Aspergillus flavus and Aspergillus parasiticus.
 The major constituents of the cake are essential amino acids such as lysine and glutamine.
 Other components are crude fiber, crude protein, and fat.

 Some peanuts can also be fed whole to livestock, for example, those over the peanut quota in the US or those with a higher aflatoxin content than that permitted by the food regulations.

 Peanut processing often requires dehulling: the hulls generated in large amounts by the peanut industries can feed livestock, particularly ruminants.